 Now, you can start mapping the fields.
 You will notice that many fields are mapped automatically, since LGL can recognize the names, but others will need to be mapped manually.
 Here is what the mapping might look like when you are done:

-With that done, you can save the field mapping and proceed to connecting up the form:
+With that done, you can save the field mapping and then go back to the Wufoo Integration Settings page in your LGL account to connect up the form:

 Advanced form/field mapping techniques

 In this section, we cover several useful but advanced techniques for mapping data from Wufoo forms into LGL.